ziming/mini-loan/readme.md

 https://github.com/adamwathan/laracon2017/blob/master/routes/web.php

-I referenced Phil Sturgeon: "Build API You won't hate" a little too but my current understanding of building REST APIs is weak especially on what kind of json response I should give.
+I referenced Phil Sturgeon: "Build API You won't hate" a little too but my current understanding of building REST APIs is weak especially on what kind of json response I should return.
 Especially for errors.
-But I suppose there are some recommended formats out there to follow
+But I suppose there are some recommended formats out there to follow like JSON-API or popular sites example (Twitter, Foursquare.etc)

 https://leanpub.com/build-apis-you-wont-hate